Protecting you and your cashflow

-As as experieced Customs agent Unsworth offers the full range of import and export Customs clearance services and can guide you through the regulation, compliance and Customs requirements that apply in your situation, offering advice and solutions for all your needs.
+As an experienced Customs agent Unsworth offers the full range of import and export Customs clearance services and can guide you through the regulations, compliance and Customs requirements that apply in your situation, offering advice and solutions for all your needs.
 Our team is experienced in dealing with the most complex Customs declarations and regimes, dealing with documentation and licensing requirements, legal and insurance concerns.

 Unsworth’s Customs agent technology and systems are directly linked to HMRC, which means you can be assured that our clearance process is fast, efficient and simple.
 Our ‘one-click’ tracking tool has a live feed as HMRC confirm clearance, so you can see your shipment’s updated status instantly.